 - Spring of Tampa Bay (Domestic Violence Shelter)

-Title IX makes it illegal to discriminate because of sex, which includes discrimination on the basis of pregnancy, childbirth, false pregnancy, miscarriage, abortion or related conditions, including recovery.
+Title IX prohibits sex-based discrimination, which includes discrimination on the basis of pregnancy, childbirth, false pregnancy, miscarriage, abortion or related conditions, including recovery.
 Title IX also ensures the right to take medically necessary leave and to be free of harassment, intimidation or other discrimination because of pregnancy-related conditions.